 - Sea salt and freshly ground black pepper

 - Preheat the oven to 400°F and line a large baking sheet with parchment paper.

 - Trim the cauliflower head into florets and cut the core into pieces.
 Spread the cauliflower and the shallots on the baking sheet and toss with a drizzle of olive oil and pinches of salt and pepper.
 Wrap the garlic cloves, along with a drizzle of olive oil and a pinch of salt, in a piece of aluminum foil and place it on the baking sheet with the vegetables.

 - Roast for 30 to 35 minutes or until the cauliflower is browned around the edges.
 Remove from the oven and let cool slightly.
 Set aside 1½ cups of the smaller cauliflower florets for garnish.

 - In a blender, combine the roasted cauliflower, shallots, peeled garlic, vegetable broth, thyme leaves, miso paste and Dijon mustard and blend until smooth.
 Add the olive oil, lemon juice and a pinch of salt and pepper and blend.
-Taste and adjust seasonings adding more salt, pepper and lemon juice.
+Taste and adjust seasonings adding more lemon juice, salt, and pepper to taste.
 If the soup is too thick, add water, a few tablespoons at a time and blend to desired consistency.

 - Serve with a drizzle of olive oil and the reserved cauliflower florets.